hyperrhiz/jekyll-journal/README.md

 ## Credits

-- thanks to [Jekyll](https://github.com/jekyll/jekyll) for creating such a fun system.
+- thanks to [Jekyll](https://github.com/jekyll/jekyll) for creating such a fun base system.
 - thanks to [Jacob Heftmann](https://github.com/jheftmann/footnoted) for footnoted.js.
 - thanks to [Tim Holman](https://github.com/tholman/github-corners) for github-corners.
 - thanks to [@ncstate_english](https://twitter.com/ncstate_english?lang=en) for summer funding for this project in 2015.

 ## To do

-- more citation formats.
+- more citation formats
-- do I really need all that yml in all those places?
-If I stuck it all in Data instead would I regret it later?
+- assign roles for editors etc without getting messed up with multiple entries in the same issue
-- autogenerate Crossref and DOAJ deposit files using their schema would be nice.
+- autogenerate Crossref and DOAJ deposit files
+- separate bios page for those journals that might want all that info in one place instead of in the sidebar
+- should each issue have its own bio data file so that bios remain historical?